markcunninghamuk/FluidTest/Readme.md

 To get Started you need to instantiate a RecordService, the RecordService is a generic class that allows you to pass int the datatype you are working with.

 **Example**
-My system uses Guids on the record and I want to create a record.
+My system uses Guids on the record and I require to create a record.
 When you create a new RecordService, you must pass in an AggregateId, The AggregateId is used to cleandown and the end, and is also the Identifier of the parent record that you will create, Everything hangs off an aggregate in a relation database model.
 For NoSQL databases, you dont need to worry as much as you can create a complex object in one hit.

     var service = new RecordService<Guid>(Guid.NewGuid());
 Once you have instantiated the service you can call the following Methods, below is an example of what a test should typically look like